0xae/trender/README.md

 i need to organize all those js, html and php scripts under a <br/>
 coesive and structured and organized architecture before i make them available<br/>
 Also in this stage, the crawler requires a customized chrome-chromium extension, <br/>
-so you can see i still got things a little bit "unsettled" hahaha.
+so you can see i still got things a little bit "unsettled".

 Just wait